 Strong research surroundings for digital transformation:

-The TU Kaiserslautern (TUK) offers an ideal place for an Automation and Control study with a special education profile in digital technologies.
-Not only the embedded systems area of our Department of Electrical and Computer Engineering is a top address in Germany, but the entire Kaiserslautern research cluster is one of the main hubs in Germany for IT and embedded systems technology and a center of innovation with the well-known institutions Fraunhofer Institute for Experimental Software Engineering (IESE), Fraunhofer Institute for Industrial Mathematics (ITWM), German Research Center in Artificial Intelligence (DFKI), and Max-Planck Institute for Software Systems (MPI).
+The TU Kaiserslautern offers an ideal place for an Automation and Control study with a special education profile in digital technologies.
+Not only the embedded systems area of our Department of Electrical and Computer Engineering is a top address in Germany and Europe, but the entire Kaiserslautern research cluster is one of the main hubs in Germany for IT and embedded systems technology and a center of innovation with the well-known institutions Fraunhofer Institute for Experimental Software Engineering (IESE), Fraunhofer Institute for Industrial Mathematics (ITWM), German Research Center in Artificial Intelligence (DFKI), and Max-Planck Institute for Software Systems (MPI).
 During your studies, you will be able to closely cooperate with affiliated companies and research centers.

 Automation and Control (A&C) is a four semester master program with a total of 120 ECTS CPs.

 It consists of a core part and an elective part of courses.
 You can chose from two majors: